ROCm/Tensile/docs/src/install/installation.rst

 To run a benchmark, pass a tuning config to the ``Tensile`` program located in ``Tensile/bin``.

-For demonstration purposes, we use the sample tuning file available in ``Tensile/Configs/rocblas_sgemm_example.yaml``.
+For demonstration purposes, the sample tuning file available in ``Tensile/Configs/rocblas_sgemm_example.yaml`` is used.
 The sample tuning file allows you to specify the target architecture for which the benchmark will generate a library.
 To find your device architecture, run: